 Professor Frank received his PhD in Physics (1992) from University of Washington.
 He held postdoctoral and visiting scientist positions at Leiden University and the University of Minnesota.
 In 1995, he was awarded a Hubble Fellowship.
 He joined the University as an Assistant Professor of Physics and Astronomy in 1996.
 He was promoted to Associate Professor in 2000 and to Professor in 2004.
 He received a University Bridging Fellowship in 2005.

 Learn more about Adam Frank: Professor of astrophysics, science commentator, and popular author

 Professor Frank's research is in the general area of Theoretical Astrophysics, and in particular the hydrodynamic and magneto-hydrodynamic evolution of matter ejected from stars.
 Current research topic include jets from Young Stellar Objects, bipolar outflows from evolved stars such as Planetary Nebulae and Massive stars.
 Investigations are carried out though the use of large scale numerical simulations.
 For more detail, see the Theoretical Astrophysics page.

-Prof. Frank is also active member of the Department's Plasma Physics program, which is part of the University's interdisciplinary program in High-Energy Density Plasmas.
+Professor Frank is also active member of the department's Plasma Physics program, which is part of the University's interdisciplinary program in High-Energy Density Plasmas.
 In collaboration with faculty at the University's Laboratory for Laser Energetics (an Inertial Confinement Fusion facility), he is conducting plasma astrophysical research on topics such as magnetic diffusion in interstellar clouds and the evolution of solar magnetic flux tubes.

-For further details, go to Prof. Frank's home page at: http://www.adamfrankscience.com.
+For further details, visit Professor Frank's website at: http://www.adamfrankscience.com.